The Radio 2 Breakfast Show: Brian Hayes (1992)

-Sir Terry Wogan (Second tenure: 1993–2009)
+Terry Wogan (Second tenure: 1993–2009)

-Hayes was replaced by Sir Terry Wogan, who returned to the programme and the station on 4 January 1993, after the axing of his BBC TV chat show.
+Hayes was replaced by Terry Wogan, who returned to the programme and the station on 4 January 1993, after the axing of his BBC TV chat show.
 From here on in, the news-based elements of the show were dropped, and it returned to its more traditional music and chat style format.
 Now entitled Wake Up to Wogan, it was the first time the breakfast show had explicitly been given a title other than a generic "breakfast" term, or simply the name of the host, During the second Wogan era, the show was at first reduced by 30 minutes and broadcast between 7:00 am and 9:30 am in its first year.
 From 17 January 1994 until the end of its run, the show was reduced by another 30 minutes to a 7.30 startup.
 In January 2006, the show moved to a studio in Western House (renamed Wogan House in 2016), where it was to remain until 2024 when it moved back into Broadcasting House.

 On 7 September 2009, Wogan announced that he would step down as the show's host at the end of that year, moving to weekends to present a Sunday mid-morning show called Weekend Wogan, starting on 14 February 2010.
 He presented his final breakfast programme on 18 December 2009, which marked the end of 28 years over two stints working on the show.

 Johnnie Walker then became the interim host of the programme in the period between Wogan's departure and Evans' arrival, from 21 December 2009 until 8 January 2010.
 Walker was a regular stand-in for Wogan during his later years on the show.